mckinsey/vizro/vizro-core/docs/pages/user_guides/custom_components.md

 ???+ warning

-    Please note that Vizro is not responsible for any custom-created component or integration.
-    Ensure that your custom-created components or integrations do not leak any sensitive information or expose users to any security threat before deploying your dashboards.
+    Please note that users of this package are responsible for the content of any custom-created component, function or integration they write - especially with regard to leaking any sensitive information or exposing to any security threat during implementation.